AnoukSmet/Casa-Pedra-Nobre/testing.md

 ### User Experience
 #### User Story: I want to see which different rooms the accommodation has to offer
-When the user arrives on the website, it will find its way right away to the rooms.
+When the user arrives on the website, it will find its way right away to the rooms page.
-Or via the navigation or through the call to action button in the carousel on the homepage.
+User can go via the navigation or through the call to action button in the carousel on the homepage.
 The rooms are nicely displayed on the rooms page with sufficient information about each room.

 #### User Story: I want to know what kind of amenities are included in the room